DemonicTricycle/DemonicTricycle-ELECH309/docs/project.md

 [^1]: See the project's details on its [Gitlab repository](https://gitlab.com/mosee/elech309-2023)

-Most of the details on this page come from the [project's description on Gitlab](https://gitlab.com/mosee/elech309-2023/-/tree/main/Description%20du%20projet).
+Most of the details on this page come from the [ELEC-H309 project description on Gitlab](https://gitlab.com/mosee/elech309-2023/-/tree/main/Description%20du%20projet).